devareus/Eclectic-Token-Sniper/README.md

 - 	WaitForApproval: If enabled, waits for the confirmation of the approve transaction before submitting the sell transaction.
 It's recommended to leave it disabled, unless for some estrange reason you're having frequent issues with approvals.
 For emergency sells approvals are never waited for, even if this option is set, as the point is to try to frontrun the liquidity removal

-**Each bought token remembers the name of the set used when it was bought, even after restarting the bot; be careful if you change the sell settings of a set for which there are still bought tokens being monitored as this will affect them.
+**Each bought token remembers the name of the set used when it was bought, even after restarting the bot; be careful if you change the sell settings of a parameters set for which there are still bought tokens being monitored as this will affect them.
 If you don't want to affect the sell parameters of already owned tokens, create and use a new set for new buys**

 ## Watch List
 Can be enabled with *WatchedTokensSniper*.
 The sniper will audit once and again the tokens in the *watched-tokens.json* file and will try to buy them once they pass the audit.
 This, with *AuditTokens* and *HoneypotCheckEnabled* enabled, is probably the most reliable method to snip known token addresses.